chung-lab/SCAFE/README.md

 ```

 ### Test linking tCRE by coactivity
 Finally, try using *scafe.tool.sc.link* to run [cicero](https://cole-trapnell-lab.github.io/cicero-release/docs_m3/#abstract) for linking tCREs based on their coactivity.
 We provide a demo dataset from our PBMC data. *scafe.tool.sc.link* parallelize cicero by chromosomes, and it'll take around 20 minutes to run.
 We'll use *--max_thread=10* to run with 10 threads.
-It'll calculate the coactivity between tCREs and define cis-coactivity networks of tCREs.

 ```shell
 #--- check out the help message of scafe.tool.sc.link
 scafe.tool.sc.link --help